nayakam/java-backlog/README.md

-# JavaPractice
-Java Practice
+### Java Examples

-Testing Github repo and Combine java test class here
+ * Testing Github repository
+ * Sample interview questions
+ * Coded these example to learn java and prepare for SCJP